MatheusABomfim/Resfinder_use/README.md

-# Pipeline for Annotation of Antimicrobial Resistance Genes in Klebsiella Isolates
+# Pipeline for Annotation of Antimicrobial Resistance Genes for multiple isolates at once

 ## Introduction
 This pipeline evaluates isolates for antimicrobial resistance genes using ResFinder and PointFinder.